-Specific CIP Project Requests Submitted in 2020 in Order of Priority Include:
+Specific CIP Project Requests Submitted in 2021 in Order of Priority Include:

 - 1. Cruiser with Outfitting

 - 2. Police Protective Equipment

-- 3. Evidence room ventilation
+- 3. Body worn cameras

-- 4. Body worn cameras
+- 4. 4X4 pickup truck

-- 5. 4X4 Pickup truck
+- 5. Portable radios

 - 6. Architectural design and construction management for the expansion or a new facility

 - 7. Construction of on-site expansion or a new facility